 The latest payment processing technology is one of the most exciting developments in the business world.
 One new POS solution that is becoming increasingly present in restaurant settings is pay-at-the-table technology.

 The restaurant business was particularly impacted by the Covid-19 Pandemic.
-In some places, quarantine rules created very limiting seating arrangements.
+In some places, quarantine rules created very limited seating arrangements.
 Consumers may have felt burdened by mask restrictions on the one hand, or uncomfortable exposing themselves to medical risks on the other.

 That’s probably why the same survey found an almost 66% year-on-year decline in the number of diners eating out in 2021.
 And as 2022 becomes 2023, new challenges are arising for the restaurant business.
 Inflation is eating away at discretionary spending power.
 Not only do consumers feel the need to tighten their wallets, but restaurateurs will need to up their prices to cover the rising cost of food.